cha87de/clouds-exercises/ex-3/lesson-loadbalancing.md

 bind-address = '<database vm private ip>'
 ```

-To apply the change in the configuration file, restart mariadb with `sudo service mysql restart`.
+To apply the change in the configuration file, restart mariadb with `sudo systemctl restart mysql`.

 Ensure that it is possible to connect to the database over the network with your new user.
 From one of the mediawiki VMs, try the following:
 ```